 Environment Protection Policy (Air Quality) 2004

-The Environment Protection Policy (Air Quality) 2004 provides a framework for the management and regulation of both point and diffuse sources of emissions to air for pollutants with the potential to cause environmental harm.
+The Environment Protection Policy (Air Quality) 2004 provides a strategic, high-level framework for the management and regulation of both point and diffuse sources of emissions to air for pollutants with the potential to cause environmental harm.

 State and local government control the air emissions of industrial activities through permits and environment protection notices.
 Currently, emissions from industries, otherwise known as point source emissions, are regulated under the general provisions of the Environmental Management and Pollution Control Act 1994 and the Land Use Planning and Approvals Act 1993.
 The provisions of the Environment Protection Policy (Air Quality) 2004 also apply.